Repray Tour: Specials and merchandise

 On the occasion of Hanyu's 29th birthday on December 7, 2023, TV Asahi organized a special online event at Metaverse Roppongi.
 The virtual room was joined by 35,000 fans who could rewatch segments of the Repray Tour in Saitama among others.
 The event was also joined by Hanyu himself.

 On January 7, 2024, TV Asahi aired a special documentary on the opening Saitama tour stop on their terrestrial channel.
 The documentary featured replays of Hanyu's performances, behind-the-scenes footage, and an exclusive interview with director and choreographer Mikiko.
 Notable was a backstage scene of Hanyu collapsing after his performance to "The Darkness of Eternity" at the end of the first half.
 Another documentary of 150 minutes with additional footage from the Yokohama and Miyagi tour stops and the creation process of the show was aired on CS TV Asahi on May 5, 2024.

+On November 11, 2025, the second day of the Yokohama stop of Repray was re-screened in cinemas in all 47 prefectures of Japan.